EpistasisLab/PAGER/README.md

 ## Usage and Examples

-We provide both univariate and epistatic code usage examples of PAGER in the [Scripts](https://github.com/EpistasisLab/PAGER/tree/main/Scripts) folder in both Python and R programming languages.
+We provide both univariate and epistatic code usage examples of PAGER in the [Scripts](https://github.com/EpistasisLab/PAGER/tree/main/Scripts) directory in both Python and R programming languages.
+Data used to run these examples are in the [Data](https://github.com/EpistasisLab/PAGER/tree/main/data) directory.

 ## Relevant Publications